Taima-dera: History

 The temple's history from the Nara to Heian periods is poorly documented.
 Taima-dera is the only temple in Japan to have its original twin pagodas intact, which date from around 710 AD.
 The existing main hall (Mandala Hall) was built in 1161, according to the ink inscription on the ridgepole, but an investigation during dismantling and repair revealed that the building reused parts from a predecessor building built in the Nara period.
 The Taima Mandala handed down at the temple is said to have been created in 763, according to the aforementioned Kenkyū Gojunrei-ki.
-Originally, the temple was of the Sanron sect, but the Kōbō Daishi Nenpu (Chronological Records of the Kōbō Daishi) states that in 823, Kūkai visited Taima-dera and worshipped the mandala, and from then on Taima-dera became a Shingon sect temple.
+Originally, the temple was of the Sanron tradition, but the Kōbō Daishi Nenpu (Chronological Records of Kōbō Daishi) states that in 823, Kūkai visited Taima-dera and worshipped the mandala, and from then on Taima-dera became a Shingon temple.
 On January 15, 1181, Taima-dera, which had a close relationship with Kofuku-ji, was also burned down by Taira no Shigehira during the Genpei War, with only the temple's east and west pagodas surviving.
 At the end of the Heian period, with the spread of the Mappō ideology, the belief that one would be reborn in the Western Pure Land of Amida Buddha in the next life spread, and Amida halls were built in great numbers.
 From this time on, Taima-dera began to attract worshippers as the temple as the "Taima Mandala," depicts of Amida Buddha's Pure Land.
-Shoku, the founder of the Jōdo sect Seizan school, wrote the "Taima Mandala Commentary" in 1223 and created over a dozen copies of the Taima Mandala, placing them in various provinces, contributing to the spread of the Taima Mandala.
-In 1370, during the Nanboku-chō period, the 12th abbot of Chion-in in Kyoto, founded Ojo-in (now Oku-in) within the temple grounds, and since then the temple has been a place of study for both Shingon and Jōdo sects.
-As the legend of Princess Chūjō was popularized in Noh plays, Jōruri, and Kabuki, the temple remained a popular pilgrimage destination in the modern era.
+Shoku, the founder of the Jōdo tradition's Seizan school, wrote the "Taima Mandala Commentary" in 1223 and created over a dozen copies of the Taima Mandala, placing them in various provinces, contributing to the spread of the Taima Mandala.
+In 1370, during the Nanboku-chō period, the 12th abbot of Chion-in in Kyoto, founded Ojo-in (now Oku-in) within the temple grounds, and since then the temple has been a place of study for both Shingon and Jōdo traditions.
+As the legend of Princess Chūjō was popularized in Noh plays, Jōruri and Kabuki, the temple remained a popular pilgrimage destination in the modern era.
 In the Hōreki era (1751-1764) in the Edo period, the temple had 31 sub-temples, of which 13 still exist.